Survey finds Israeli agriculture plummeting amidst Gaza war | www.lokmattimes.com

 Survey finds Israeli agriculture plummeting amidst Gaza war

-Tel Aviv [Israel], November 30 (ANI/TPS): A staggering majority of Israeli farmers across the country are dealing with significant agricultural damage in various ways due to the war in Gaza and tensions along the Lebanese border, a survey released on Thursday found.
+Tel Aviv [Israel], December 1 (ANI/TPS): A staggering majority of Israeli farmers across the country are dealing with significant agricultural damage in various due to the war in Gaza and tensions along the Lebanese border, a survey released on Thursday found.

 A survey of 389 farmers conducted by the MIGAL Galilee Research Institute found that 89 per cent of Israeli farmers have experienced some form of damage, and 96 per cent expect more during the next three months.
 While farmers in the Gaza and Northern regions have had the greatest disruption, all areas have been severely affected, and the impact is expected to continue for months to come.